“I just really wish it took me longer to create my social media content!”

 This could mean repurposing your blog posts into a LinkedIn article.
 Or, getting a video transcribed, and using the key points for captions on your social media.
 You can even use the complete same content on social media, but change it up to be appropriate for each platform (like, taking out the awkward hashtags that do nothing for Facebook)

-Plann makes it easy to do this by allowing you to quickly copy, edit and autopost your Instagram posts to Facebook (with more platforms to come soon ;)..)
+Plann makes it easy to do this by allowing you to quickly copy, edit and autopost your Instagram posts to Facebook, Instagram and LinkedIn.
 We also recommend repurposing your Reels content on TikTok if you’re currently creating short-form video content.

 3. Set Up Custom Templates